RaphaelT1010/Machine-Learning-Facial-Recognition/README.md

 ## Conclusion
 #### WRAP UP, MIND DUMP, OPINIONS FUTURE PLANS, WHAT WOULD WE DO DIFFERENT.

+The result that we got wasn't quite what we would have liked to see.
+For example, our accuracy was low and after some messing around, we were only able to increase the accuracy by a little.
+We realized that 547 samples from each class is pretty small and as a result, we have cut down the size of our dataset by a significant amount.
+However, allowing more samples did not make a huge impact on our accuracy, refer to model 2.
+Thus, it seems that we may have to look at other models such as HOG and LBP.
+Given the fact that summer session is short, we will not have time to try these models.
+However, we may work on this project even after summer is over.

 ## Collaboration
 #### EVERYONE WILL FILL THIS PART OUT FOLLOW EXAMPLE...
 ### Start with Name: Title: Contribution.
 If the person contributed nothing then just put in writing: Did not participate in the project.